 Club Sponsor: Annette Hansen (email@example.com) Afterschool, all grades.
 (3rd Monday of month in DCS Art Kitchen) 4:00-4:45pm Art Club is for K-8 grade kids who are serious about their art!
 We focus on group projects, community art and art contests.

-Club Sponsor: Mr. Lee (firstname.lastname@example.org) Club Overview: This is an after school sports club on Thursdays from 4pm to 5pm.
-Students will play sports such as basketball, football, and more!
-Enrollment is limited to the first 20 Third/Fourth grade students.
+Club Sponsor: Mr. Lee (firstname.lastname@example.org) Club Overview: This is an after school basketball club for 4th and 5th graders.
+The club will meet on Mondays and Tuesdays beginning March 5th through April 10th.
 If interested, parents should complete the online form below.
 Based on time/order submitted, the first 20 students will be provided a waiver/permission form which must be completed and returned to Mr. Lee in order to participate.

 Winter/Spring Chess Club We will continue to offer after-school chess at Discovery this winter/spring.
 Sedrick “Big Pawn” Prude, who ran our chess club last winter, will be joining us again.
 Mr. Prude has over 22 years of experience teaching chess and has been offering professional chess lessons in Chicagoland and northwest Indiana since 2000.
 He ranks in the 96th percentile of chess players in the U.S and his lessons are always fun and captivating.
 He will be assisted again by Joshua Williams.
 Joshua has been instructing chess for over 4 years.
 In addition to coaching and teaching chess he has worked with youth k- 8 for the last 8 years.
 He aims to share his knowledge of the game in a way that keeps students engaged and helps them enjoy their chess experience.
 Class for all levels will be held after school on Wednesdays from 2-3 p.m.